eliascccc/robie_framework/README.md

 The diagram shows:

 * How the Runtime and the RPA tool run independently
-* How your RPA tool must be implemented
+* How your RPA tool should be implemented

 ---